 NASA's great observatories celebrate International Year of Astronomy

-In conjunction with Galileo's birthday February 15, NASA is releasing images from its great observatories — the Hubble Space Telescope, Spitzer Space Telescope, and Chandra X-ray Observatory — to more than 100 planetariums, museums, nature centers, and schools across the country.
+In celebration of this International Year of Astronomy, NASA is releasing images of the galactic center region as seen by its great observatories to more than 150 planetariums, museums, nature centers, libraries, and schools across the country.

-Participating institutions also will display a matched trio of Hubble, Spitzer, and Chandra images of M101.
-Each image shows a different wavelength view of the galaxy that illustrates not only the different science each observatory conducts, but also how far astronomy has come since Galileo.
+Participating institutions also will display a matched trio of Hubble, Spitzer, and Chandra images of the Milky Way's center on a second large panel measuring 3 feet by 4 feet.
+Each image shows the telescope's different wavelength view of the galactic center region, illustrating not only the unique science each observatory conducts, but also how far astronomy has come since Galileo.